Executive Wellness Coach

 My exploration of psychology started in high school, and I pursued this as a major at Boston College.
 However, I had little interest in business when I was in my undergraduate training.
 I could not see a practical application for these skills in my own future profession.
 Why should I learn about business?
 This was true as I continued my psychology training at Tufts University and then Michigan State University.
 I was more focused on developing stress management and distress tolerance in my clients.

 However, when I opened a small group private practice with other owners in 1998, I was suddenly thrown into the role of a business owner.
-I had to quickly develop abilities in understanding finances and other aspects of managing a practice.
+I quickly developed abilities to understand finances and other aspects of managing a practice.
 Fortunately, I had trusted colleagues with whom to learn the skills needed to run a successful business.
-Twenty-four years later, we continue to provide high quality services to the greater Portland community.
+Twenty-five years later, we continue to provide high quality services to the greater Portland community.

 I will never forget the parting words of the director of my internship training at the Dallas VA Medical Center as she wished us the very best at our graduation.
 “Now the learning process truly begins for you.”
 At the time, I was surprised and confused.
 “Is it really beginning?”
 However, after a few years in the field, I realized that she was right.
 She still is.

 There will come a time when you believe everything is finished.
 That will be the beginning.

 I am an active and engaged thinking partner.
 My approach as a coach is to both support and challenge clients.
 Clients benefit from feeling my overall support and encouragement in the coaching relationship as they increase their skills and bolster their stress management.
 However, I also think that support can involve pushing clients to examine situations or themselves differently.
 My job as a coach is not to always agree with clients but to ask questions that get them to think more deeply about situations and/or themselves.

 “Activating insight to enhance success and stress management.”

 Connecting clients to their inner strengths to refine stress resilience to ultimately transform goals into realities.